sahanasatishhh/W2Meet-As-A-MicroService/README.md

 3. `suggestion-service`
 - Uses the common intervals from `availability-service` and factors in whether the users want the first availability, last or a random one
-- Meeting duration is currently fixed at an hour duration (will consider adding time duration variability if time persists)
+- Meeting duration is currently fixed at an hour duration - only start times are stored (will consider adding time duration variability if time persists as a future direction for the work)
 - Has two endpoints:
     - a GET endpoint that takes in the requirements (default is first available) and returns the best interval fitting those requirements.
     - GET health returns the own container status along with the aggregated statuses of `availability-service` and its required dependencies
-4. `message-service`
+4. `worker-service` (Async Queue)
-- Uses the suggestion intervals that are saved in the
+- Consumes meeting suggestion jobs from a **RabbitMQ queue**.
+- For each job:
+   - Calls `suggestion-service` to pick the best slot (first/last/random).
+   - Calls `availability-service` to compute common free slots (which calls `user-service`).
+   - Sends the final suggestion to a callback endpoint (e.g., `gateway-service`) via HTTP.

 ## Pre-Requisites
 ```
 httpx =0.25.2